machwatt/sf_filecollection_gallery/README.md

 	enableDescription = If the metadata 'description' is provided, this switches the description below a single image

 ## Templating
-Since Version 1.2.0 it is possible to use nested layouts with an preview image per included file collection.
+Since Version 1.2.0 it is possible to use nested layouts with an preview image per included FileCollection.
 Thanks to [Ferhat36](https://github.com/Ferhat67)